 I n t o t h e S h r i n e a B e a s t G o e s .

 As Mazen stands in front of her, he listens to her breathing, followed by reading her mind.
 Containing the memory not only of her own history, but also of Maze had proven to be too much, even for a Bishop witch.
 Then he is returned to what he is in this moment of time, the scent of her blood is as overwhelming as the day she walked into his cage.
 The Beast in him would like nothing more than to shred her to pieces just as he had attempted one time before…but Maze’s memories are not only in her but in him as well.

 Maze had become this, to see her once again.

 Maze was in control when he had chosen to become this Beast.
-Once he was imprisoned, Candace returned every fifty years and made Maze the same offer.
+Once he was imprisoned, Candice returned every fifty years and made Maze the same offer.
 Freedom but he was to stay away from her daughter.
-Each time Maze refused and Candace was left with only one recourse, strip the Beast of all memory and keep him imprisoned.
+Each time Maze refused and Candice was left with only one recourse, strip the Beast of all memory and keep him imprisoned.

 Three hundred years of memories taken and then returned, it was this Bishop witch who inadvertently turned him into a true Beast.
 The instant she returned his hunger, it is the Beast who was to become dominant.

 Is there an impact of Maze’s memory now inside the Beast?

 The time she walked into his cage, there was a part of his undead biology which led him to shred her to pieces.

 Yet at the same time, another part forced him to stop.
 He had not yet made the connection, it was as if this body recognized her and it led him to want to be near her.